Third Party Administrator License

 - Where the applicant does not meet the criteria of requirements of several parameters in a financial year but has met several requirements on an average basis, then the authority may consider renewing the application with reasons which have to be furnished.

-- If the applicant does not meet the minimum business requirements or the average, then the application for renewal of the Third Party Administrator Licence would not be carried out by the authority.
+- If the applicant does not meet the minimum business requirements or the average, then the application for renewal of the Third Party Administrator License would not be carried out by the authority.

-How can Enterslice help in securing Third Party Administrator Licence
+How can Enterslice help in securing Third Party Administrator License

 - We file the application form on your behalf to get the Third Party Administrator Licence for your business.

 - We will also help you securing approval for the license from the authority.

 - We monitor and track the status of the application on behalf of the client.

 - We value your time and money.

 - We also offer post compliance services for your Third Party Administrator License.